gotechnica/technica-expo-app/README.md

     * Sponsors can select projects as winner(s) for their challenges (so the organizing team can have a record of winners)
     * UI warning if a project is winning too many challenges (to avoid one project sweeping all prizes)

+## Page URLs

+Starting from localhost in a development environment, use the following links to access this application.

+- Home /
+- Sponsor Login /sponsorLogin
+- Sponsor Dashboard /sponsor
+- Admin Login /adminLogin
+- Admin Dashboard /admin

 ## Contribution Guidelines